ffang0224/ffang0224.github.io/README.md

-## Personal website for Introduction to Digital (arts?) and Humanities
+## Personal website for Introduction to Digital Arts and Humanities